 Under the Northern Ireland protocol, Northern Ireland remains in the EU single market for goods, and will therefore follow EU rules and regulations.
 It’s important to note that the Northern Ireland protocol is not permanent, and the Northern Ireland Assembly will vote periodically on whether to maintain the arrangement.

-Certain goods will be subject to checks, and some will be prohibited from entering Northern Ireland altogether.
-There is, however, a three- or six-month grace period in effect, depending on the goods in question.
+Once grace periods officially end, certain goods will be subject to checks, and some will be prohibited from entering Northern Ireland altogether.
 Exports from Northern Ireland to Great Britain will remain largely unaffected, with export declarations required only in special circumstances.

 In March 2021, the UK proposed extending the grace period for animal products, which was set to expire on April 1 — meaning that until further notice, Great Britain would continue shipping food products to Northern Ireland without having to adhere to new paperwork requirements.

-However, the EU has taken legal action, stating that extending the grace period was a unilateral move by Great Britain that constitutes a breach of the agreement.
-As of May 2021, the dispute is still ongoing.
+The EU threatened legal action, stating that extending the grace period was a unilateral move by Great Britain that constitutes a breach of the agreement.

 VAT and international shipping implications